mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 If you are an existing customer, you should deploy into your licensed cloud node.
 {{% /alert %}}

 ¹ End-users of your app are classified as either internal or external.
 You will need to report this for licensing purposes using either the [USAGE_METRICS_EMAIL_FIELDS custom variable](https://docs.mendix.com/developerportal/deploy/environments-details/#custom-environment-variables) (if you are using email domain to distinguish between them) or by [populating the user type](https://docs.mendix.com/howto/monitoring-troubleshooting/populate-user-type/) for each end-user of your app.
+Only end-users whose Mendix accounts are marked as `Active` will be counted towards the number of end-users of the app.

 #### 1.1.1 Sleep Mode